princeraju/action_on_google_bible/README.md

 Actions on Google lets you extend the functionality of the Google Assistant with Actions.

 ## Actions supported
-Ok Google,Talk to Holy Bible to
+Ok Google,ask Holy Bible to
 * Read John 3:16
 * Tell me about family (ask the topic you want)
 * Talk something
 * Read next verse
 * Read previous verse
+* Psalms Chapter 1

 Actions uses advanced Natural Language Undertanding (NLU) and Machine Learning to understand the queries and map it to the corresponding intents.